Grocery Store Licence Obligation Guide

 Ontario Deposit Return Program (ODRP)

-Please note, until January 1, 2026, some grocery store locations will be temporary exempt from collecting empty containers and providing refunds, should they be located 5km in proximity to a Beer Store location.
-These exempt stores are instead, required to post the nearest location where containers can be returned.
+Please note, until January 1, 2026, some grocery store locations will be temporary exempt from collecting empty containers and providing refunds, if they are located within 5km of a Beer Store location on September 3, 2024.
+These exempt stores are instead, required to post the nearest location or locations where containers can be returned.

 After January 1, 2026, all grocery store licensees will be required to accept empty containers and provide bottle deposit refunds to customers.